 If so, there are two methods available for estimating the ending inventory.
-These methods are not foolproof, since they rely upon historical trends, but they should give you a reasonably accurate number, as long as no unusual transactions occurred during the period that might alter the ending inventory.
+These methods are not foolproof, since they rely upon historical trends, but they should yield a reasonably accurate number, as long as no unusual transactions occurred during the period that might alter the ending inventory.

 The first method is the gross profit method.
-The basic steps are to:
+The basic steps are:

 The retail inventory method is an alternative approach that is used by retailers to calculate their ending inventory.
 Rather than using the gross margin percentage as the foundation for the calculation, this method uses the proportion of the retail price to cost in prior periods.
 The calculation is:

 This method only works if you consistently mark up all products by the same percentage.
-Also, you need to have continued to use the same mark-up percentage in the current period (discounts for periodic sales can cause incorrect results).
+Also, you need to have continued to use the same markup percentage in the current period (discounts for periodic sales can cause incorrect results).
 Thus, a series of discounts to clear out stock after the main selling season of the year can impact the outcome of this calculation.
-Click here for an expanded treatment of the retail method, with an example.

 Note that the methods described here can only be used to estimate ending inventory - nothing beats a physical count or cycle counting program to obtain a much more accurate ending inventory valuation.
 Increased accuracy can also be obtained with a proper reserve for obsolete inventory and consideration of the effects of any inventory cost layering methodologies, such as the LIFO or FIFO methods.